-Here are 7seven series that will entertain not only kids but adults…
+Here are 7seven young reader series that will entertain not only kids but adults…

 - Masterminds by: Gordon Korman– Eli, Tori, Malik, and Amber work together to figure out who they are and how they came to live in Serenity, New Mexico.
 In the beginning they are all happy to live in a safe utopian society, because it is all they know.
 Murder, theft, and crime are words they have never heard, and according to their history class the Boston Tea Party was… a Tea Party.
 When they discover their entire lives have been science experiments they will stop at nothing to get the answers, and gain freedom.
 This 3 book series is so good, that I was sad to see it end.